Most women with genitopelvic pain/penetration disorder cannot tolerate insertion of any object into the vagina.

 Problems with the pelvic floor muscles (muscles that are located in the low in the pelvis and that support organs in the pelvis, including the vagina)

 Provoked vestibulodynia can occur in chronic pain syndromes, including fibromyalgia Fibromyalgia Fibromyalgia is characterized by poor sleep, fatigue, mental cloudiness, and widespread aching and stiffness in soft tissues, including muscles, tendons, and ligaments.
 Poor sleep, stress, strains... read more , interstitial cystitis Interstitial Cystitis Interstitial cystitis is noninfectious bladder inflammation.
 Interstitial cystitis causes pain above the bladder, in the pelvis, or in the lower abdomen, and the frequent and urgent need to... read more , and irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is a disorder of the digestive tract that causes recurring abdominal pain and constipation or diarrhea.
 Symptoms vary but often include lower abdominal pain, bloating... read more .
-Also, certain connective tissue disorders (such as Ehlers-Danlos syndrome Ehlers-Danlos Syndrome Ehlers-Danlos syndrome is a rare hereditary disorder of connective tissue that results in unusually flexible joints, very elastic skin, and fragile tissues.
-This syndrome is caused by a defect... read more ) increase the risk of having provoked vestibulodynia.
+Also, certain connective tissue disorders (such as Ehlers-Danlos syndrome Ehlers-Danlos Syndromes Ehlers-Danlos syndromes are rare hereditary disorders of connective tissue that result in unusually flexible joints, very elastic skin, and fragile tissues.
+These syndromes are caused by a defect... read more ) increase the risk of having provoked vestibulodynia.

 The hymen is a membrane that encircles or, in a very few women, covers the opening of the vagina.
 When women have sexual intercourse the first time, the hymen, if not previously stretched (for example, from tampon use or sexual stimulation with a finger inside the vagina), may tear, causing some pain and bleeding.
 A few women are born with an abnormally tight hymen.